Coffee in Portugal – what to order and where

 CAFE LUNGO = Long black / Americano

-Our favourite coffee spots in Lagos
+Our favourite Coffee Spots in Lagos Portugal:

 Abigail’s Café